trufflesuite/trufflesuite.com/src/blog/preparing-for-the-merge-hear-from-our-truffle-engineers/index.md

 ---
-title: Preparing for the Merge.
-Hear from our Truffle engineers
+title: Preparing for the Merge, hear from our Truffle engineers
 hide:
   - navigation
 ---